aldryn/aldryn-country-segment/README.md

    the whole toolbar won't render at all and you may have trouble with AliasPlugins.
 1. Install Aldryn Segmentation (not yet in PyPI)
-1. Add 'country-segment' to INSTALLED_APPS in your Django project's settings file
+1. Add `'country-segment'` to INSTALLED_APPS in your Django project's settings file
-1. Add 'country_segment.middleware.resolve_country_code_middelware.ResolveCountryCodeMiddleware'
+1. Add `country_segment.middleware.resolve_country_code_middelware.ResolveCountryCodeMiddleware`
    to your settings.MIDDLEWARE
 1. `python manage.py schemamigration country_segment --initial`
 1. `python manage.py migrate country_segment`